Nonlocal, nonlinear Fokker-Planck equations and nonlinear martingale problems: Applications to corresponding nonlinear martingale problems

 Then, since $\frac{\beta(u)}u\in L^\9((0,T)\times\rrd)$, by (vi) it is easily seen that $K_{u(t)}$ is a Kolmogorov operator of the type considered in Section 1.2 in \cite{7aa}, which satisfies condition (1.18) in \cite{7aa}.
-Thus, by Theorem 1.5 ("{\it superposition principle}") in \cite{7aa} and Remark 1.6 in \cite{7aa}, we get
+Thus, by Theorem 1.5 ("{\it superposition principle}") in \cite{7aa} and Remark 1.6 in \cite{7aa}, we get \begin{theorem} Assume Hypotheses {\rm(i)--(vi)} hold and let $u(t,x),$ $t\in[0,T]$, $x\in\rrd$, be the solution from Theorem {\rm\ref{t2.3}}.
+Then, there exists a probability measure $\mathbb{P}$ on the Skorohod space $D([0,T];\rrd)$, which is a solution to the martingale problem corresponding to $(K_{u(t,\cdot)},C^2_c)$ in the sense of Definition {\rm1.3} in {\rm\cite{7aa}} with one dimensional time marginal densities given by $u(t,x),$ $t\in[0,T]$, $x\in\rrd$, i.e. for the canonical process $X_t$, $t\in[0,T]$, defined by $X_t(w)=w(t)$, $w\in D([0,T];\rrd)$, we have